rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 }
 ```

-Let's go through each step with figures.
+Let's go through each step, line by line.

 ```cpp
   newNode->next = last->next;
 ```

-`newNode` is going to be our new last node and `newNode->next` should point to the first element of the list.
+`newNode` is going to be our new last, thus `newNode->next` should point to the first element of the list, which is current `last->next`.

 <div style="text-align: center">
   <img src="assets/data-structure/linked-list/cll-singly-insert2.png" alt="circular singly list image">